 Flylords: What makes this species so unique to target on the fly?

-Tom: Costa Rica is famous for its whitewater rafting with some of the world’s heaviest rivers, and machaca call many of these same rivers home.
-These fast flowing rivers are best fished from super puma rafts or similar, floating down through rapids surrounded in verdant jungle.
+Tom: Costa Rica is famous for its whitewater rafting with some of the world’s heaviest rivers, and machaca calls many of these same rivers home.
+These fast-flowing rivers are best fished from super puma rafts or similar, floating down through rapids surrounded in verdant jungle.
 It’s very much an eco-tour gone adrenaline ride with some fantastic fishing mixed in.